What to Expect in Worship

 UUFW has no dress code.
 You are as likely to see people in jeans and tee shirts as in suits or dresses.
 We want everyone to come in clothes that make them feel most comfortable.

 Visitors and guests are always welcome!
 Our greeter will ensure you have a name-tag, and during the service, you will have the opportunity to introduce yourself and be welcomed by the congregation.
-Children of visitors are also welcome, but parents should contact the Director of Religious Education in advance to let her know they will be joining religious education classes.
+Children of visitors are also welcome.
+Parents may contact the Director of Religious Education in advance to let her know they will be joining religious education classes.
 After the service, visitors are invited to stay for coffee and conversation.
 It is an opportunity to get to know members of our Fellowship and ask questions you may have about Unitarian Universalism and the liberal tradition.

-Elements of a typical Unitarian Universalist Sunday morning worship service include:
+Elements of our Sunday morning worship service include:

 - Words of welcome